We made a list of all persons we had harmed and became willing to make amends to them all.

 - Preoccupying ourselves to the point of emotional unavailability

-Now look at the facts and ask yourselves:
+Now we suggest that you look at the facts and ask yourselves:

 - What are your thoughts and feelings about the harm you have done?